 What is the quality of care standards in venous access?

-- 60% of the venous access whould be AV fistulas
+- 60% of the venous access would be AV fistulas

-- Rate of Graft thormbosis should be less than 0.5 thrombotic epoisodes per patient year at risk.
+- A rate of Graft thrombosis should be less than 0.5 thrombotic episodes per patient-year at risk.

-- For tunnelled cuffed grafts the target rate of systemic infection is < 0.5 episodes per patient year at risk.
+- For tunneled cuffed grafts the target rate of systemic infection is < 0.5 episodes per patient-year at risk.

 - The primary failure rates for AV Grafts in the forearm straight grafts should be < 15%, < 10% in forearm loop grafts and < 5% in the upper arm grafts.